-We observed that DLPFC was recruited for the subordinate compared to dominant context and that individuals who appreciated both homonym meanings recruited DLPFC more than those who did not.
+We observed that DLPFC was parametrically recruited to support increased preference for a homonym’s meaning.
 DLPFC activation is perhaps most commonly reported in studies of strategic processing required to select among multiple alternative outcomes on decision-making tasks involving Stroop-like conflict (Cohen et al., 2000; MacDonald et al., 2000) and selecting a target from pairs of geometric shapes displaying many features (Badre and D'Esposito, 2007; Badre et al., 2009).
 Previous investigations evaluating probability have suggested that increased DLPFC activation on tasks such as these may be due in part to evaluating the probabilistic demands associated with a task (Casey et al., 2001; Huettel et al., 2005; Miller et al., 2005).
 Activation of DLPFC is rare in studies of language processing.
 In previous work assessing the processing of a temporary structural ambiguity in a sentence, DLPFC activation was seen during the evaluation of sentences where the main verb was embedded in a sentence structure with which it is less frequently associated compared to a sentence structure with which it is more frequently associated (Novais-Santos et al., 2007a).
-Our observation of increased DLPFC activation in the subordinate context relative to the dominant context in the present report is consistent with this account – the subordinate context requires individuals to evaluate a homonym for its less probable meaning, while in the dominant context participants have little need to access a less-probable meaning.
+Our observation of increased DLPFC activation associated with the increasing probability of a homonym’s meaning is consistent with this account – the subordinate context requires individuals to evaluate a homonym for its less probable meaning, while in the dominant context participants have little need to access a less-probable meaning.

 DLPFC activation also has been reported to support task difficulty and working memory (Braver et al., 1997; Cohen et al., 1997).
 However, we argue that such an account cannot fully explain our observation of selective recruitment of DLPFC.
 All materials were grammatically simple, short sentences consisting of familiar words, the stimuli were presented visually on the screen, and these stimuli were available throughout the duration of a trial in order to minimize working memory resources required for task performance.
 It is also unlikely that the subordinate context was simply “harder” than the dominant context in some non-specific sense since length and lexical frequency of materials were carefully matched across contexts.
 Additional work is needed to evaluate the precise contribution of DLPFC during language processing.